 The kerning between single letters varies tremendously with any typeface.
 Crappy kerning might not seem dramatic on a tiny web banner but it looks plain horrid on a billboard.
 Professional designers have a feel for getting the kerning right.
 Sorry, Harabara ain’t it.

 When you look at a logo in different sizes, the distance between single letters must remain pleasing to the eye.
 Professional typefaces usually manage pleasing kerning, though some letter combinations are challenging like the letters i and t.
 If in doubt, make sure the distance between letters is always the exact same — I usually check distance by drawing a square and moving it between each letter.

 You will notice how sloppy a font is when you’ve outlined it and begin to make adjustments.
 Another example of a crappy, yet free font?
 Comfortaa.

-Take the letter t… looks harmless, nice and round.
-But convert it to outlines (a quick way to outline is right clicking it and selecting Create Outline) then zoom in and notice the harmless t turns ugly with uneven horizontal line.
+Take the letter “T”; it looks harmless, nice and round.
+But convert it into outlines (a quick way to outline is right clicking it and selecting Create Outline) then zoom in and notice as the harmless “T” turns ugly with uneven horizontal line.